Jokymon/AoC-2024/README.md

 Learnings for the future for further AoC participations or general Rust coding

+ * Use `cargo clippy` to learn a lot of good practices
  * use `.lines()` instead of `.split('\n')` because it more clearly describes the intent and also handles different types of line endings
  * yep, definitly `i64` is likely a good choice for default numbers type in AoC ;-)